sightsdev/sights/docs/extending.md

     A new sensor graph class can extend the existing "abstract" class `Graph` (`sights/interface/js/graphs/graph.js`) for an easy framework to build your graph class around.

-5. Add the sensor and it's corresponding graph to your config file.
+5. Add the sensor and its corresponding graph to your config file.

     If you created the schema, following step 3, then you can create a new sensor through the visual editor in the interface.
 Otherwise, it can be created manually through the advanced editor.